PAVIR Support of Travel

 If annual leave for personal reasons is combined with VA travel or authorized absence, PAVIR will not pay lodging, car rental or per diem for expenses incurred during the personal annual leave portion of the travel.

 - Prior Approval of Travel – PAVIR does not require that travel be approved prior to occurrence.
-However, if there is any question as to what is an allowable expense, the traveler is encouraged to submit a Request for Prior Approval of Travel Expense to the Chief Executive Officer.
+However, if there is any question as to what is an allowable expense, or whether the expense is budgeted, the traveler should contact their assigned Contract & Grant Analyst (CGA) to discuss PAVIR's policies related to travel.
 VAPAHCS imposes special requirements for foreign travel for VA-paid employees.
 VA-paid employees are responsible for complying with these requirements.

 - Transportation – All travel must utilize the most commonly accepted mode of transportation over the most usually traveled route.
 If, for personal convenience or preference, an indirect route is traveled or travel by a direct route is interrupted, any resulting expense will be borne by the traveler.
 Additionally, any resulting excess travel time must be charged to the appropriate leave.

 - Air Travel – Air coach shall be used.
 The exceptions for use of upgraded service are medical necessity; or an itinerary of more than 8 hours duration and involving international travel.
 Typically, this means booking a business class ticket.
 Only when business class or a comparable travel class is not available, is first class travel allowable.
-Traveler is responsible to provide proof or other written justification that business class wasn’t available to use at the time of booking first class tickets.
-Exceptions require approval of the Chief Executive Officer.
-The Chief Executive Officer may delegate signing authority to a member of the PAVIR Contracts & Department.
+Traveler is responsible for providing proof or other written justification that business class wasn’t available to use at the time of booking first class tickets.
+Exceptions require approval of the Chief Financial Officer / Chief Operating Officer.

 Except in unusual circumstances, airline reservations must be made at least 7 days in advance of travel to secure the most advantageous rate.